quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 creating new statement in another language.

 ### $\TeX$
-To write the statement, Polygon supports [$\TeX$][tex].
-For PDF format, you can use any $\TeX$ commands you like.
-But for the web version, Polygon supports only minimal set of commands.
-But still, $\TeX$ has some options for formatting, as well as its _math mode_ for writing formula, therefore $\TeX$ is suitable for writing statement.
-Another reason for supporting $\TeX$ is for generating PDF version of the statement.
+To write the statement, Polygon supports [$\TeX$][tex] -- a markup language that has a lot of options for document formatting.
+The coolest thing that makes
+$\TeX$ stands out is its _math mode_ for writing mathematical formula, making
+$\TeX$ a great language for writing statement.
+Another reason for supporting
+$\TeX$ is for generating PDF version of the statement.

+On Polygon, For PDF format, you can use any $\TeX$ commands you like.
+But since
+$\TeX$ is not a language for the web, Polygon only supports minimal set of commands.

 If you don't know $\TeX$, Polygon also includes a small manual right in the statement  page, so do check it out.
 The syntax of $\TeX$ is also simple: it is